 WHAT COULD BE

-The business readiness grant from the Wyoming Business Council would go towards getting the building ready to house tenants.
+The business readiness grant from the Wyoming Business Council would go towards getting the building structurally sound and ready for more extensive renovations.
 The first phase of the project would be to secure the building, stabilize the structure, add new stairways and an elevator and add infrastructure to bring in new utilities.
-That first phase of the project would take around a year-and-a-half.
+That phase of the project would take around a year-and-a-half.

 “The goal is an open space downstairs.
 There’s a mezzanine between the first and second floor that could be rented for parties, for social gatherings … Office space on the second and third floors and maybe even an opportunity for livability space on the third floor,” Kaumo said.